fukhash/Learning/README.md

 **Projects**

-That's my schedule!
+Well that's my schedule!

-Feel free to contribute if you think its going to help someone!
+_Feel free to contribute if you think its going to help someone!